cockpit-project/cockpit-project.github.io/README.md

 - **`blog`** — This is not the place for blog posts.
 It is, however, the place for files that make blogs work (the index file, author file, category files, feeds, etc.).
 In most cases, you don't need to touch what's here.

 - **`events`** — This subdirectory is where the events calendar lives, if your site uses events.
 Events data is pulled in from `_data/events.yml`, if it exists.

+- **`guide`** — Cockpit-specific guides, dumped as HTML and included in the website.
+  - **`latest`** — The latest guide.
+This is what the other pages should link.
+Other guides are included for posterity under their version number.

 - **`images`** — Images live here.
 These are the images blog posts and other pages usually link to.
   - **`site`** — Site-specific images (various icons, logos, etc.) should be placed here.